FleekHQ/fleek-blog/content/posts/fleek-storage-is-out-of-beta-new-architecture-performance-boost.md

 ---
 template: post
 draft: false
-title: 'Fleek Storage is out of Beta: New Architecture & Performance Boost ⚡'
+title: "Fleek Storage is out of Beta: New Architecture & Performance Boost ⚡"
 slug: fleek-storage-is-out-of-beta-v2-release
 date: 2021-01-11T03:00:00Z
 socialImage: https://fleek-team-bucket.storage.fleek.co/Blog Inline/Fleek-Storage-V2.jpg
 canonical: https://blog.fleek.co/posts/fleek-storage-is-out-of-beta-v2-release
+description:
-description: The V2 of our Fleek Storage product is out, and it is packing a major performance boost, as well as architecture changes that enable high-availability and robustness.⚡
+  The V2 of our Fleek Storage product is out, and it is packing a major performance boost, as well as architecture changes that enable high-availability and robustness.⚡
 category: Release
 tags:
   - IPFS
   - Storage
 ---

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/Fleek-Storage-V2.jpg)

 New release incoming!
 The V2 of our Fleek [**Storage**](https://fleek.co/storage/) product is out, which officially takes it out of Beta.
 This architecture overhaul comes with a major performance boost ⚡